cjdbarlow/bedside-notebook/anaesthesia/obs/non-obs.md

 		* Hypoxia
 		* Hyper/hypocapnoea
 	* Placental transfer of drugs
 	* Miscarriage
+	Predominantly due to risk of surgery and concomitant inflammatory response, rather than any direct effect of anaesthesia.
 	* Pre-term delivery

 ##Preoperative
 **Assessment:**
-* Indication for surgery
+* Indication for surgery and inherent risk to foetus
 Most common including:
 	* Appendicitis
 	* Cholecystitis